 Is there anything we should be doing now?

 There are still many pensioners who don't claim the Pension Credit / Housing Benefit they are entitled to - with around £3 billion a year in Pension Credit going unclaimed.
 Some of those missing out will be mixed age couples.
-So it is important to ensure these couples claim as soon as possible.
+So it is important to ensure these couples - if they can get a claim backdated to before 15th May - claim as soon as possible.

-All mixed age couples not already on Pension Credit and /or Housing Benefit should see if they can claim.
+All mixed age couples not already on Pension Credit and /or Housing Benefit (or Universal Credit) should see if they can claim.
 We know that 4 in 10 households who could qualify for Pension Credit fail to make a claim!

-If they make the claim before 15th May 2019 - even if they are awarded just 50p a week - this could then protect them from having to move onto UC if they have a change in their circumstances.
+If they make the claim before 14th August 2019 and get this claim backdated to before 15th May 2019 - even if they are awarded just 50p a week - this could then protect them from having to move onto UC if they have a change in their circumstances.

 Jim and Mandy are age 67 and 62 respectively.
 They currently claim Pension Credit and Housing Benefit on their two bedroom house in Newcastle.
 In July 2019 they move to Lancaster to be closed to their daughter and grandchildren.
 Although this move is to a different LA area and would mean a new claim for HB - they are allowed to make that claim as they are in receipt of Pension Credit.